Let’s get started on this Chess Club VR Review.

 Chess Club VR Graphics

 This is really the highlight here.
 There are many VR chess games out there (but this is the first on the Oculus Quest), but Chess Club really ties into that Wizard Chess feel from Harry Potter.
-The Stonehedge world and its chess pieces are little creatures that move, have attack animations and sound effects.
+The Stonehedge world and its chess pieces are little creatures that move and have attack animations and sound effects.

 Even the normal Grand Hall experience is nice to look at and gives you a sense of regal importance.